-Figure 7-3 Connecting auxiliary power supply cables (through the PCS terminal)
+Figure 7-3 Connecting the auxiliary power supply cable (power supply connected to the PCS terminal inside the cabinet)

-Step 4 Reinstall the mains AC input terminal cover.
+Step 4 Reinstall the MAINS AC input terminal cover.

-7.4 (Optional) Installing UPS AC Input Power Cables
+7.4 Installing AC Input Power Cables for the UPS

-- In off-grid scenarios, a UPS must be configured.
+- In the microgrid scenario, a UPS must be configured.
 To connect the AC input power cables to the UPS, perform the following steps: - Obtain the AC auxiliary power from the mains or a reliable power supply.
 Do not directly obtain power from the AC side of renewable energy inverters such as PV inverters and wind power converters.